 Literacy is the ability to read, write, communicate, and interact with the world around us.
 It is not a natural ability; therefore, it must be taught explicitly and systematically.
 Our teachers provide a Structured Literacy approach to teaching these skills.
 Structured Literacy is based on the science of reading and years of research exploring how the brain learns to read.
 We focus on phonological and phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 These skills are delivered in engaging ways to effectively cultivate readers.

 In sixth grade different math classes are offered to best meet the needs of our students.
 Transitional Math (6TM) and General Math (6GM) will both use the same textbook.
 Transitional math activities will include additional review, reinforcement of concepts, and a more concrete approach.
 These students are on target for Pre Algebra in 8th grade.
-The General Math class will also have reinforcement of concepts but will delve into more abstract concepts and mathematics investigations.
+The General Math class will also have reinforcement of concepts but will delve into more abstract concepts and problem solving.
 These students will be on target for Pre Algebra in 7th and Algebra in 8th grade.
 Students will be evaluated each year to determine the best fit for their needs as learners.

 Bienvenidos!
 Welcome!
 Zion Spanish class is held two class periods each week in both grades 7 and 8.
 All students choose a Spanish name the first week of class.
 They also learn and list the many important reasons to learn Spanish- a fun and easy language that has become increasingly spoken around the world.